tensorflow/models/README.md

 The [tutorials folder](tutorials) is a collection of models described in the [TensorFlow tutorials](https://www.tensorflow.org/tutorials/).

+# Update instructions

+If you would like to get all new updates from [the official repository](https://github.com/tensorflow/models), you may clone that repository and run the following commands to return to the slimmed down state that this repository is in:

+  rm -rf samples
+  rm -rf tutorials
+  mv research/slim .
+  mv research/object_detection .
+  rm -rf research
+  mkdir -p research
+  mv slim research
+  mv object_detection research

 ## Contribution guidelines

 If you want to contribute to models, be sure to review the [contribution guidelines](CONTRIBUTING.md).